B.A., University of North Carolina; M.A., Ph.D., University of Michigan

 Bryan E. BurnsAssociate Professor of Classical Studies

-The courses I offer at Wellesley cover a broad scope of topics in Greek and Roman archeology, including thematic courses on cities, ancient spectacles, and the representation of myths in text and art.
-My goal is to introduce students to archeological data and methods, as we explore the ways that social messages are spread through material objects.
-I am teaching a First Year Seminar called Archeology and Artifacts: Exploring Classical Cultures through Objects.
-Working with the diverse collection of artifacts maintained by the Classical Studies Department — including pottery, coins, lamps, and figurines — students will learn about the cultures of the ancient Mediterranean as well as methods of artifact analysis and theories of material culture studies.
+The courses I offer at Wellesley cover a broad scope of topics including the methods of archeology, thematic inquiry into shared activities and spectacles, and the representation of myths in text and art.
+My goal is for students to combine historical information from written texts with the material data produced through excavations.
+Working with the diverse Mediterranean artifacts at Wellesley – including the collection of pottery, coins, lamps, and figurines maintained by the Classical Studies Department — students learn about the ancient people as well as methods of analysis relevant to all culture studies.

 Digital technologies have become central to my teaching and research, and we are fortunate to have excellent resources for new technologies at Wellesley.
 Several of my courses guide students to employ digital mapping to advance archaeological research and understanding mythic imagery.
 It’s also exciting to help students connect to evidence for life and death in ancient Greece through the Virtual Reality experience and 3D models that we’ve created for ancient Eleon.